olvaffe/olv-notes/tools/fdisk.md

     partition
   - vpu `start4.elf` functions as the bootloader and boots `kernel8.img`
 - partition table
-  - fdisk considers 2048 to be the first usable sector and we cannot have partitions starting before sector 2048
+  - fdisk by default considers 2048 to be the first usable sector
     - that is, it sets "First usable LBA for partitions" field in the gpt header to 2048
     - use `echo -e "label:gpt\nfirst-lba: 34" | sfdisk <image>`, or
       `parted <image> mklabel gpt`, to set the field to 34
-  - reserved: sector 64 to 16383
+  - partition 1: sector 64 to 16383
-    - for rockchip preloader
+    - for rockchip preloader (ddr training and uboot spl)
-  - reserved: sector 16384 to 32767
+  - partition 2: sector 16384 to 32767
-    - for rockchip u-boot
+    - for rockchip bootloader (atf and uboot proper)
-  - partition 1: sector 32768, size 1GB, esp, fat32
+  - partition 3: sector 32768, size 1GB, esp, fat32
     - for `/boot/firmware` on broadcom
     - label `RASPIFIRM`
-  - partition 2: size 1GB, xbootldr, fat32
+  - partition 4: size 1GB, xbootldr, fat32
     - for `/boot`
     - label `RASPIBOOT`
-  - partition 3: rest, ext4
+  - partition 5: rest, ext4
     - for rootfs
     - label `RASPIROOT`
-  - on rockchip, u-boot will find `/boot/extlinux/extlinux.conf` on partition 2
+  - on rockchip, u-boot will find `/boot/extlinux/extlinux.conf` on partition 4
   - on broadcom, vpu `start4.elf` will find `/boot/firmware/kernel8.img` on
-    partition 1
+    partition 3
     - kernel/initramfs must be copied from `/boot` to `/boot/firmware`
-    - alternatively, `/boot/firmware/kernel8.img` can be u-boot which will find `/boot/extlinux/extlinux.conf` on partition 2
+    - alternatively, `/boot/firmware/kernel8.img` can be u-boot which will find `/boot/extlinux/extlinux.conf` on partition 4

 ## GPT